CAVERNASTUDIO/jupyterhub/JupyterLab/CONTRIBUTING.md

 This includes all of the Jupyter subprojects.

-The team that coordinates JupyterHub subproject can be found here:/Contacto con el equipo de coordinacion de subproyectos JupyterHub: https://compass.hub.jupyter.org/page/governance.html
+The team that coordinates JupyterHub subproject can be found here:/Contacto con el equipo de coordinación de subproyectos JupyterHub: https://compass.hub.jupyter.org/page/governance.html